GBisi/QSOL/README.md

     *   The compiler automatically breaks these down into the binary variables that solvers need.
 4.  **Constraints** ⚖️: The rules the solution must (or should) follow.
     *   `must`: Hard constraints — the solution is invalid if violated.
+    *   `should` / `nice`: Soft preferences in the language surface.
+Backend support for soft preferences is intentionally narrow in the current v1 backend.

 QSOL also supports finite-domain scalar decisions when a model needs a bounded number or boolean switch directly: